-A new testosterone study in American men found that certainly men with testosterone deficiency are at risk for multiple diseases.
+A large study in American men showed that certainly men with testosterone deficiency are at risk for multiple diseases.

 Mark Peterson, PhD, MS conducted this clinical trial.
 He said that previous studies of men were not reflective of the current male population in the US.